-This Agreement is made and entered into by and between the City of Unalaska, Alaska, for its Public Safety operation, hereinafter referred to as the "Employer", and the Public Safety Employee's Association, hereinafter referred to as the "Union".
+This Agreement is made and entered into by and between the City of Unalaska, Alaska, hereinafter referred to as the "Employer", and the Unalaska Career Firefighters/International Association of Firefighters Local 5315 =, hereinafter referred to as the "Union" or "Association".
 The purpose of this Agreement is to set forth the understanding reached between the Parties with respect to wages, hours of work and conditions of employment.